Excelwave creates solutions for the congested spectrum and converging technologies

 - Frequency conflict when spectrum relocation is in progress

 Filtration before radio transmission and receiving is crucial to keep spectrum environment clear in such an evolving wireless landscape.
-Excelwave offers a wide range of filter products covering 30-6000MHz range which are ready to be extended over 6000MHz through custom design.
+Excelwave offers a wide range of custom filter products covering 30-6000MHz range which have already been extended over 6000MHz through custom design.

 From 2G, 3G to 4G LTE, then 4.5G LTE-A and 5G, the communication technologies are evolving and converging faster than ever.
 802.11ac, 802.11ad and 802.11ax and LTE, LTE-A will coexist for a while.
 With the advancement of LTE-U, LTE and WiFi will aggregate along with the spectrum integration.
 Faster connection, seamless service and higher spectrum and network efficiency are expected.
 With the technology development in progress, wireless network cells are becoming smaller and smaller, from macro, micro, pico to Femto.
 Smaller antennas and less transmission power are needed in the smaller systems, which makes the transceivers and antennas more integrable.
 Meanwhile, DAS and other cellular architectures will converge.